Songbird: Song repertoire and courtship

 Sexual selection can be broken down into several different studies regarding different aspects of a bird's song.
 As a result, songs can vary even within a single species.
-Many believe that song repertoire and cognition have a direct relationship.
+Many believe that song repertoire and cognition are directly related.
 However, a study published in 2013 has shown that cognitive abilities may not all be directly related to the song repertoire of a songbird.
 Specifically, spatial learning is said to have an inverse relationship with song repertoire.
 So for example, this would be an individual who does not migrate as far as others in the species but has a better song repertoire.
 This suggests an evolutionary trade-off between possible alleles.
 With natural selection choosing traits best fit for reproductive success, there could be a trade-off in either direction depending on which trait would produce a higher fitness at that time period.

 Nightingale song: Because nightingales sing both day and night, it is believed night songs are courtship related and dawn songs are territorial in nature.